ORAL ARGUMENT CALENDAR

 McCracken Circuit Court, Judge R. Jeffrey Hines

-For Movant: C. Shea Nickell, David L. Kelly, Scott D. Bergthold, and Jason Monroe
+For Movant: C. Shea Nickell, David L. Kelly, Scott D. Bergthold, and Jason Monroe Lacy

 For Respondent: Mark P. Bryant, Emily M. W. Roark, and Bradley J. Shafer